SathwikHegde/AI-Learning/README.md

 **Module 5: AI for Finance**
 This module explores the transformative role of AI within the Finance industry.
 It covers practical applications such as algorithmic trading, fraud detection, risk management, and personalized financial advice.

+**Module 6: AI for Retail**
+This module focuses on how Artificial Intelligence is revolutionizing the Retail sector.
+It examines key use cases, including personalized recommendations, inventory optimization, demand forecasting, and enhancing the in-store and online customer experience.

+Module 6: AI for Retail
+This module focuses on how Artificial Intelligence is revolutionizing the Retail sector.
+It examines key use cases, including personalized recommendations, inventory optimization, demand forecasting, and enhancing the in-store and online customer experience